jeffthorne/aqua-go/README.md

 # aqua-go

-A fantastic GO SDK for Aqua's Enterprise Platform
+A fantastic GO SDK for both Aqua's Enterprise and Wave
 Status: Experimental

 Documentation